78P/Gehrels

-78P/Gehrels, also known as Gehrels 2, is a Jupiter-family periodic comet in the Solar System with a current orbital period of 7.22 years.
+78P/Gehrels, also known as Gehrels 2, is a Jupiter-family comet roughly 8 km in diameter with a current orbital period of 7.2 years.
+It is the second periodic comet discovered by American astronomer, Tom Gehrels.

+At perihelion on 25 June 2026 the solar elongation was 33 degrees at an apparent magnitude of approximately 15, The closest approach to Earth will be on 31 December 2026 at a distance of 1.56 AU.
+The comet will make a very close approach to Jupiter in September 2029 that will move the orbit outwards and the comet will next come to perihelion on 9 January 2032 at a distance of 4.1 AU from the Sun.

+Observational history

-It was discovered by Tom Gehrels at the Lunar and Planetary Laboratory, Arizona, USA on photographic plates exposed between 29 September and 5 October 1973 at the Palomar Observatory.
+It was discovered by Tom Gehrels on photographic plates exposed between 29 September and 5 October 1973 at the Palomar Observatory.
 It had a brightness of apparent magnitude of 15.
 Brian G. Marsden computed the parabolic and elliptical orbits which suggested an orbital period of 8.76 years, later revising the data to give a perihelion date of 30 November 1963 and orbital period of 7.93 years.

-The comet's predicted next appearance in 1981 was observed by W. and A. Cochran at the McDonald Observatory, Texas on 8 June 1981.
+The comet's predicted next appearance was observed by W. and A. Cochran at the McDonald Observatory, Texas on 8 June 1981.
 It was observed again in 1989 and in 1997, when favourable conditions meant that brightness increased to magnitude 12.
-It has subsequently been observed in 2004 when it reached magnitude 10, 2012, and 2018.
+It has subsequently been observed on every apparition since, with the first polarimetric observations of the comet were conducted at the Girawali Observatory in 2012.

-Outward migration
+Physical characteristics

+Initial CCD observations of 78P/Gehrels in 2003 indicated that it has a small nucleus of only around 1.54 km.
+Photometry obtained from the Isaac Newton Telescope in 2006 revealed it has an effective radius of about 4.21 km instead, however this might represent its upper limit.
+The maximum dust production rate during its 2019 apparition was measured at Afρ = 1028.1±13.3 cm, making it one of the most active Jupiter-family comets ever known.

+Orbit

-Comet 78P/Gehrels' aphelion (furthest distance from the Sun) of 5.4AU is in the zone of control of the gas giant Jupiter and the orbit of the comet is frequently perturbed by Jupiter.
-On September 15, 2029, the comet will pass within 0.018 AU (2.7 million kilometers) of Jupiter and be strongly perturbed.
+The dynamical history of this comet indicated that it had resided within the planetary region of the Solar System for about a million years, but its migration to the inner Solar System is only relatively recent, with its first encounter with Jupiter occurred only about 500 years ago.
+Comet 78P/Gehrels' aphelion at a distance of 5.4 AU from the Sun meant that its orbit is frequently perturbed by Jupiter.
+On 15 September 2029, the comet will pass within 0.018 AU of Jupiter—slightly outside the orbit of Callisto—and be strongly perturbed.
 By the year 2200, the comet will have a centaur-like orbit with a perihelion (closest distance to the Sun) near Jupiter.
-This outward migration from a perihelion of 2AU to a perihelion of ~5AU could cause the comet to go dormant.
+This outward migration from a perihelion of 2.01 AU to 5.057 AU could cause the comet to go dormant.